-- Sphinx is now used to generate our documentation pages. - Documentation was updated to reflect the latest changes introduced in the project. - Downloading the JABAWS distributions no longer require 'sign in' or 'sign up' to a user account. - The pre-configured JABAWS Amazon Machine Image (AMI), which allowed for JABAWS to be run in the Amazon EC2 cloud, is no longer provided due to very limited use by the scientific community peers.
+- Sphinx is now used to generate our documentation pages. - Documentation was updated to reflect the latest changes introduced in the project. - Usage Statistics are now cached and refreshed every hour for improved website loading times. - Service Status are now similarly cached and monitored every 10 minutes. - We now provide a Docker image which allows for JABAWS to be run in Docker containers. - Downloading the JABAWS distributions no longer require 'sign in' or 'sign up' to a user account. - The pre-configured JABAWS Amazon Machine Image (AMI), which allowed for JABAWS to be run in the Amazon EC2 cloud, is no longer provided due to very limited use by the scientific community peers.